To use ICC's playing software, download ithere. Once you download the file, run it, and follow the installation instructions.

 ICC for MAC and Windows users can go to the TOURNAMENTS tab on the left-hand menu and click on "Join Tournament."

 DASHER: Click on top menu Window->My Tournaments->Join Tournamentand click on the green button to join.

-BLITZIN: Click on topWindow->Eventsand in the list search for the CCA tournament, click on the green button to join.
+BLITZIN: Click on topWindow->Eventsand, in the list search for the chess performance tournament, click on the green button to join.

-Finally, if you want to be eligible for cash prizes, you must use Zoom, and connect to the ICC Zoom room.
+You must use Zoom, and connect to the ICC Zoom room.
 INSTRUCTIONS HERE.
 Make sure you test Zoom and your webcam before the event starts.
-You can play without Zoom, but will not be eligible for prizes.
+You cannot play without Zoom.

 Disconnecting before the start will remove you from the tournament.
 If you disconnect after the start, you will not be removed automatically, but you need to return as soon as possible, or the manager will forfeit you.

 A player must not enter the tournament on more than one username, or risk being forfeited on both usernames.

 The use of computer chess engines, databases, chess books, magazines, written notes, and any other form of external assistance while playing is strictly prohibited.
 Assistance from other players is also prohibited and will result in disqualification as well as further sanctions as laid out byICC's User Agreementand Policy rules.